shannaniggans/fancy4n6.github.io/_posts/2022-05-19-ACSC-BSides-IR-Challenge-2021-03-Lateral-Movement.md

 **Note: See <a href="{{ site.baseurl }}/ACSC-BSides-IR-Challenge-2021-Setup/" target="_blank">this page </a>for tool set up and explanations.**

 > <a href="https://attack.mitre.org/tactics/TA0008/">TA008</a> - **Lateral movement** consists of techniques that adversaries use to enter and control remote systems on a network.
 Following through on their primary objective often requires exploring the network to find their target and subsequently gaining access to it.
 Reaching their objective often involves pivoting through multiple systems and accounts to gain.
 Adversaries might install their own remote access tools to accomplish Lateral Movement or use legitimate credentials with native network and operating system tools, which may be stealthier.

-## 3 - Lateral Movement
->Having found evidence of malicious activity on their web server, ALIEN are concerned about what the actor did next.
-Maybe they tried to move further into the network.

 ### LM-1
 <h5>Shortly after dropping sample 2 on disk, the actor seems to have downloaded an interesting looking file.
 What process does this file relate to?</h5>